keithchristian/webpages/README.md

  2. The job emails will continue to pile up in your inbox, (hopefully in your JOB SEARCH EMAIL ACCOUNT'S INBOX.)
  3. Save interesting jobs in a folder, not that the job would be around in 6 months, but by having the recruiter's contact info you could inquire about similar positions.
- 4. For contractors, the job search is perpetual, as clients can release you for anything, and probably never tell you the "real" reason.
+ 4. For contractors, the job search is perpetual, as clients can release you for almost any reason, and probably never tell you the "real" reason why.
  5. My second contract in the 2023-2024 cycle was canceled after working only 40 days.
 (I had good performance reviews, too.)
 Full time employees were also let go, so it wasn't only me.
  6. So.....keep in mind that as a contractor, TODAY could be your last day on the job, since you can be released at any time.
 There is little